geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 layout: default
 ---

-Windows, iOS/OSX, and Android all come with an Emoji font for use in chat programs, but these fonts aren't licensed for use on web pages.
-For web use it is necessary to use a font for which you have an appropriate license.
+Emoji are pictograph characters used in chat especially in Asia.
+Since emoji are Unicode characters they can be sent over any text channel.
+Because Unicode is so universal, this opens the possibility of our written mixing in a large library of pictographs, which is incredibly exciting.

-[Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) offers a free license for web site use.
-The font is available in woff format, which [is supported](http://caniuse.com/#feat=woff) by every major browser except the default Android browser (mostly olders smartphones running Android 2.3).
-The font file size is about 280k.
+Unfortunately only a few emoji-supporting fonts are available, primarily those included in messaging applications from Apple, Microsoft, and Google.
+I've equiped my blog with an emoji font, [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) who offers a free license for web use.
+The font is available in woff format, which [is supported](http://caniuse.com/#feat=woff) by every major browser except pre-chrome Android.

-Here is a usage example:
+Hopefully in the near future more free emoji fonts will be available.

+#### Example

 ```css
 /*